MavrykDynamics/maven-frontend/src/frontend/src/pages/Litepaper/Litepaper.markdown.md

 - There is no capital gains tax.
 - There is no opportunity cost on any upside potential of the underlying crypto-asset collateral.
 In other words: the value that your underlying collateral generates while in the Mavryk vault will still accrue to you as its owner.

 *Working example: You deposit crypto-assets priced at 10M USD into a Mavryk vault.
 You borrow up to 5M USDT tokens, with which to transact.
 A week later, your transactions are complete and your crypto-asset is now priced at 11M USD.
 You return the 5M USDT (plus interest) and recover your assets from the vault.
-You do not pay capital gains tax, and you recover the collateral in full even though it is worth more in USD than when you put it in.*
+You do not pay capital gains tax, and you recover the collateral in full even though it is worth more in USD than when you put it in (Always make sure to check your local laws).*

 Mavryk loans can be issued against a single asset (single collateral) or a more complex multi-asset basket (multi-collateral).
 This enables sophisticated risk & return management techniques.[^(3)]